Transforming overlooked corridors full of parking lots into vibrant, full-service neighborhoods.

 Corridor Strategies

-Every community has corridors that have been overlooked for decades—places with outdated strip malls, empty parking lots, fast traffic, and little reason to linger.
+Every community has places that have been overlooked for decades—places with outdated strip malls, empty parking lots, fast traffic, and little reason to linger.
 These are often the places people drive through, not to.
 But they’re also where many communities hold some of their greatest potential for smart, incremental growth.
+None of these places can solve for the scale of the regional housing needs, but when evaluated together across an entire city or county, nearly every place has the potential to meet the needs of its citizens with the resources that are already there.

 Phase 1: The Corridor Study